Engee documentation

 n new Changed the principle of saving block parameters

-By default, parameter changes are saved by pressing Enter, but now, to be sure, the user can disable automatic saving and apply changes manually.
+By default, parameter changes are saved by pressing the Enter key, but now, to be sure, the user can disable automatic saving and apply the changes manually.

 image2